aousssbai/webex-chatbot/README.md

 All the connections with Webexteams have been set up so no further action is required for this part.
 The chatbot has its own [Readme](wam_spark_bot/README.md) if you want more insight into how the NLP works and its implementation in the [bot script](wam_spark_bot/bot.js)

+Before running the project, make sure you have the following python libraries/dependencies installed:

+1) [Flask](http://flask.pocoo.org/docs/1.0/installation/) on which runs the API
+2) [scapy](https://scapy.readthedocs.io/en/latest/installation.html#installing-scapy-v2-x), which is used to generate the load

+if you encounter any error due to a missing library, a simple `pip install <name of the missing library>` should solve the issue

 Once all this is done, you need to run those 4 programs concurrently: